sindresorhus/conf/readme.md

 All you have to care about is what to persist.
 This module will handle all the dull details like where and how.

-**It does not support multiple processes writing to the same store.**\
+**It does not support two processes writing to the same store at the same moment.**\
+A write reads the config file first, so a change made by another process is not lost unless the two writes overlap.\
 I initially made this tool to let command-line tools persist some data.

 *If you need this for Electron, check out [`electron-store`](https://github.com/sindresorhus/electron-store) instead.*

 > [!NOTE]
 > This is not a database.
 The entire JSON file is read and written on every change, so it's best suited for small data like user settings that change occasionally.
-For large data, or for a high rate of changes, use SQLite or similar.
+For large data, or for a high rate of changes, use [`node:sqlite`](https://nodejs.org/api/sqlite.html) or similar.

 ## Install